mkozjak/node-telnet-client/README.md

 * `timeout`: A timeout used to wait for a server reply when the 'send' method is used.
 Defaults to 2000 (ms) or to sendTimeout ('connect' method) if set.
 * `maxBufferLength`: Maximum buffer length in bytes which can be filled with response data.
 Defaults to 1M.

+### connection.shell(callback) -> Promise

+Starts an interactive shell session.
+Returns a duplex stream which can be used to read and write data.

 ### connection.end() -> Promise

 Half-closes the socket. i.e., it sends a FIN packet.
 It is possible the server will still send some data.